liza-kl/UvA-GoL/README.md

 - name directory specs
 - Create new file.
 File name needs to have extenstion *.lsjatl (e.g. "test1.lsjatl")
 - Project should be converted to xtext project

+## Questions
+- Do we need to modify the GameOfLife.java (in order to implement the "die" evolution rule, you should do that, but according to the assignment it's not)
+- Neighbors: Do we only consider the "normal" neighborhood